Automatic Ontologies

 Your agents do not need more data.
 They need an ontology that decides what is true.

 Rippletide builds your Decision Ontology automatically, from your documents, APIs, vector stores, workflow logs, and evaluated agent traces.
-Production ready in weeks, not quarters.
+Start with one write-action and test it against real scenarios before Runtime integration.

 • Auditable end to end.
 Every rule traceable to source, timestamped, attributable.